-Absentee ballots in Tuesday’s primary exceed 2012 mail-in voting
+Absentee voting in Tuesday’s primary surpasses 2012

 Absentee voting continues to grow in Michigan elections, and Tuesday’s primary is expected to reinforce the trend of more voters casting ballots by mail well before Election Day.